dlcowen/FSEventsParser/README.md

 Overview
 ---------------------

+FSEvents files are written to disk by OS X apis and contain historical records of events that occurred for the partition.
+They are stored in the root of the partition within the directory '/.fseventsd/'.
+FSEvent files can be found on the OS X system partition and can also be found on external storage devices that were plugged in to a computer running OS X.

+FSEventsParser can be used to parse fsevent files from '/.fseventsd/' folder and also from carved GZIP files.

-Parse FSEvent records from allocated and carved GZIP files.
-Outputs parsed information to a tab delimited txt file and a SQLite database.
+The parser outputs parsed information to a tab delimited txt file and an SQLite database.
 Errors and exceptions are recorded in the exceptions logfile.

 Usage
 ---------------------